Minnesota Lynx: Uniforms

 The home uniforms are white with blue and silver trim.
 The team jerseys bear the logo of the team's jersey sponsor, the Mayo Clinic, in blue.
 The road uniforms are blue with silver and white trim and the sponsor logo written in silver.
 The Lynx previously used an Adidas uniform that was standard throughout the league, but the WNBA partnered with Nike, Inc. for eight years beginning in 2018.
 The Lynx are also one of 11 WNBA teams sponsored by Verizon, whose logo is also prominently featured on their uniforms.

 During the 2016 season, the white uniforms were temporarily replaced by a new silver uniform.
 This was part of a league-wide initiative for its 20th season, in which all games featured all-color uniform matchups.

+In 2021, the WNBA worked with Nike to redesign team uniforms.
+For the Lynx, this resulted in three versions, dubbed as Heroines, Explorers, and Rebels.
+The Heroine version was white with blue and green stripes and blue numbers.
+The Explorer uniform was blue with green and black trim and white numbers.
+The Rebel edition was black with black stars, white and silver trim, and white numbers.
+The team was abbreviated to MINN on the front of this jersey, which was inspired by the adjacent legendary music club First Avenue.

+In 2023, the team unveiled updated Rebel versions of its uniform, which is black with green trim and white and green letters and numbers.
+This design includes "Change starts with us" down the side of the jerseys and on the front of the shorts.
+This refers back to 2016 when the team wore warm ups with that phrase to call for social justice and protest the murders of two Black men by police.
+The four stripes on the side of the uniforms represent the team's four championships.